jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Professor X
 ## Professor X (MC - The Marvel Battles)

+Q: If Prof X MC uses **Mental Domination** to take control of Sister Grimm MC and suicides her, does she level up?

+A: The default point of reference is always the controller.
+The controller in this case is the Professor X player.
+And it is during his turn and if he suicides Sister Grimm MC, it is NOT the "enemy's turn."

+^(Source: FB Post - Chad Daniel)
 ## [Professor X](http://vs.tcgbrowser.com/images/cards/big/NEW-005.jpg) (MC - New Mutants)
 *Set: New Mutants*